 Recently, I had a conversation with a friend about design.
-She said she thinks design thinking may be just a fad and that something else will come along and take its place.
+She asked me, “is design thinking a fad?”
+Will something else will come along and take its place?
 As someone changing directions to learn and practice design, I have to admit: the thought of design thinking being a fad gave me pause.
 The last thing I want to do in my second go-round at my career is put my efforts into a fad.
-While I don’t agree it is, it’s not far-fetched to think that something else will come along–because everything ebbs and flows–but I was quick to defend design thinking.
+While I don’t agree it is, it’s not far-fetched to think that something else will come along.
+Everything ebbs and flows.
+But I was quick to defend design thinking.
 My reasons at the time for coming to design thinking’s defense were pretty ungrounded, largely based on a feeling and that everywhere I turned were references to it.
 Of course, the environments and people I’m surrounded by now bias my perspective.

 Is design thinking a fad?

 For my third term at Ei, I have the privilege of working at frog design in the Austin studio.
-I’m working with a team on a project called Aging by Design, where we are focused on concepting and designing a product that will help ease the journey of aging for seniors and their family caregivers.
+I’m working with a team on a project called Aging by Design.
+We are focused on concepting and designing a product that will help ease the journey of aging for seniors and their family caregivers.
 While one of Ei’s core competency is design thinking, this is my first experience working in a design firm.

 Design thinking, or human-centered design, is an approach to problem solving that puts user needs at the center of the design process.
 To date, the experience has been intellectually demanding and inspiring.
 Being in the thick of it has made me reflect on design as a method or a “way.”
 Design is more than a way of thinking, but a way of seeing and doing.
 As I reflected on the design way, I identified more concrete reasons why I felt design thinking is not a fad.
 Here are three: